-Both cameras share very closed feature ranges.
+Both cameras share very close feature ranges.
 For example, A wireless, weather-resistant camera that can be used both indoors and out, a camera is easy to install yourself.
 It works over W-iFi, sending alerts to the mobile App.
-Both devices provide motion detection, 2-factor authentication, and activity zones and privacy zones.
+Both devices provide motion detection, 2-factor authentication, and activity zones, and privacy zones.

 The difference is Ring offers a professional video monitoring mode that monitors Ring Alarm for alarm signals and can notify emergency contacts and request emergency dispatch from the authorities.
 The Ring monitoring center is a team of trained agents in a secure location who watch all Ring Alarms 24/7/365.
 The feature can be activated with Ring protect plus plan added in.

 Winner: Ring Stick up Outdoor Camera

 Regarding pricing, Blink Outdoor camera is priced at US$99, which must be a solid good option when it comes to equipment costs.
 Compared with the Ring stick-up camera, the basic features are similar, but the features are all in a single blink model.
 Again, regarding the comprehensive consideration including pricing and features, Blink is the absolute winner.

 Having said that, Ring stick-up cameras provide a few models, such as a plug-in, battery, solar and elite model.
 It starts from US$99,99, which is still a lower price, compared with other brand security cameras.

 If you are looking for a smart security camera with all-in-one features and reasonable pricing, Blink Outdoor camera must be your decision.
 On the other hand, Ring stick-up can create more exclusive user experiences, with more unique features, and fulfilling specific requirements like solar charging.

 Why Amazon owns both brands with similar camera functions